AI Agent Index

 Limitations

-• Cloud-only architecture: all AI requests route through Cursor's infrastructure even when using your own API keys, which means code always leaves the local environment and may not satisfy strict data-residency requirements without the Enterprise plan
+• Cloud-only architecture: all AI requests route through Cursor's infrastructure even when using your own API keys, meaning code always leaves the local environment and may not satisfy strict data-residency requirements without the Enterprise plan.

 GitHub Copilot